KotieSmit/zephyr_behave/README.md

+**zephyr-behave**

-This is a formatter for python Behave testing framework, that generates a zip file compattible with Zepher for Scale
+This is a formatter for python Behave testing framework, that generates a zip file compatible with Zephyr for Scale

-Results will be written to 'results/zephyr' folder.
+Results will be written to '*results/zephyr'* folder.
 JSON files will be generated named according to the tag used in Zephyr.
-A .zip file allso be present, will can be used to upload to Zephyr to update test results.
+A .zip file also be present, which can be used to upload to Zephyr to update test results.

+*Note:* *Before each run, the results folder will be cleared*

 Install:

     pip install zephyr-behave

 Usage:

-behave features/*.feature --format=pretty --format=zephyr_behave.formatter:ZephyrFormatter
+    behave --format=pretty --format=zephyr_behave.formatter:ZephyrFormatter